Low-Dimensional Gradient Helps Out-of-Distribution Detection: Experiments

 \subsection{Evaluation on Large-scale ImageNet Benchmark}

 We first evaluate our method on the large-scale ImageNet benchmark, which poses significant challenges due to the substantial volume of training data and model parameters.
-The comparison results are presented in Table \ref{imagenet}, where we evaluate six different detection methods using either features or our low-dimensional gradients as inputs.
+The comparison results are presented in Table \ref{imagenet}, where we evaluate six different detection methods on four networks using either features or our low-dimensional gradients as inputs.
+Given the poor performance of the Mahalanobis method \cite{maha} on the ResNet50 model, we do not evaluate it on other networks.
+Additionally, since ViT uses layer normalization instead of batch normalization, we exclude the BATS method \cite{bats} from testing on the ViT model.
 To control our computational overhead, we randomly select 50000 training samples as the training dataset for our detection algorithms.
-We train the linear network in Eq.(\ref{linear network}) with $0.01$ learning rate, $512$ batch size, and $3$ epochs, achieving a test accuracy of $74.24\%$.
-For ReAct and BATS, we choose to truncate the last-50 dimensions of the 1000-dimensional gradients with $p=0.7$ and $\lambda=0.1$.
+We train the linear network in Eq.(\ref{linear network}) with $0.01$ learning rate, $512$ batch size, and $3$ epochs, achieving a test accuracy of $74.24\%$ on ResNet50, $71.07\%$ on MobileNet-v2, $73.98\%$ on DenseNet121 and $82.78\%$ on ViT.
+For ReAct and BATS, we choose to truncate the last 50 dimensions of the 1000-dimensional gradients with $p=0.7$ and $\lambda=0.1$.
 Regarding the KNN method, we set $K=10$ for both forward and backward embeddings.

-It is worth noticing that our reduced gradients integrated with the simplest detection algorithm MSP achieve a surprisingly remarkable performance with FPR95 of $32.38\%$ and AUROC of $91.87\%$, reducing the FPR95 by $32.38\%$ and improving the AUROC by $9.05\%$ compared to the original MSP.
-Furthermore, our gradients combined with the ReAct method achieve SOTA performance with FPR95 of $23.03\%$ and AUROC of $95.45\%$, surpassing the best baseline by $7.67\%$ in FPR95 and $2.15\%$ in AUROC.
+It is worth noticing that our reduced gradient integrated with the simplest detection algorithm MSP always achieves remarkable performance.
+For example, on the ResNet50 architecture, our method has FPR95 of $32.38\%$ and AUROC of $91.87\%$, reducing the FPR95 by $32.38\%$ and improving the AUROC by $9.05\%$ compared to the original MSP.
+Moreover, combing with feature rectification methods like ReAct \cite{react} and BATS \cite{bats}, our performance can be further improved.
+For instance, on ResNet50 model, our approach achieves SOTA average performance with FPR95 of $23.03\%$ and AUROC of $95.45\%$ based on ReAct method, surpassing the best baseline by $7.67\%$ in FPR95 and $2.15\%$ in AUROC.
+One expectation is for SUN dataset, where ReAct works better for features, indicating that the choice of embedding is indeed task-dependent.
+But overall our low-dimensional gradients are quite promising for distinguishing ID and OOD data.